fer-cp/rr_phd_dissertation/epistasis_dc/experiment_i/README.md

 We assume that we have a triplet of PLINK files (\*.bed, \*.bim, \*.fam) within the `experiment_i` folder, which must be set as our current working directory.

-We are not allowed to share our original PLINK files, but one can run the script [filtering_snps_experiment_i.R] to obtain the matrices with the observations for cases and controls with the same filters that we describe in the supplement.
+We are not allowed to share our original PLINK files, but one can run the script [/filtering_snps_experiment_i.R] to obtain the matrices with the observations for cases and controls with the same filters that we describe in the supplement.
 One can do so, for example, with the `toy.ped` example supplied at the [PLINK demo](https://www.cog-genomics.org/plink/1.9/).